nayanp38/penn_labs_backend_challenge/README.md

       - tags -> one-word club tags, in list format.
    - Methods:
       - to_dict -> convert a Club object to a JSON dict.
       - from_dict (static) -> convert a JSON dict to a Club object.
+Static because the Club instance doesn't exist yet.
 2. Tag - a particular club tag, connected to a Club model
    - Attributes:
       - name -> tag name.
       - clubs -> the clubs that contain that tag.
    - Methods:
       - get_or_create (static) -> retrieve a tag or create a new one if that tag doesn't exist.
+Static because it doesn't rely on a tag instance to operate (simply a utility function).
 3. User - a user of Penn Club Review
    - Attributes:
       - username -> unique username to distinguish between users.